 18. Online Photography

 Yes, you can take photos and sell them online.
-And the photos can be on anything really, so you don’t exactly have to limit yourself to any particular niche.
+And the photos can be on anything, so you don’t have to limit yourself to any particular niche.

 You can sell your professional photos on platforms such as 500px, Adobe Stock, Shutterstock, Can Stock Photos, and Getty Images.

 If you’ve done accounting before, then bookkeeping isn’t a foreign term at all.
 With this type of job, your goal is to help companies keep records of their financial transactions.

 The startup cost is low and you can work from the comfort of your home.
 This job can earn you anything between $30,000 and $60,000 a year.